 “There is not any scientific evidence that it provides health benefits,” she said.
-“The side effects of going through this five- to seven-day process would put me on edge.”
+“The side effects of going through this 5- to 7-day process would put me on edge.”

-In fact, she said adhering to a week-long lemon-water fasting plan could have the opposite effect as intended.
-Rather than feeling energetic, people who follow detox regimens end up feeling lethargic and on edge.
+In fact, she said adhering to a weeklong lemon water fasting plan could have the opposite of the intended effect.
+Rather than feeling energetic, people who follow detox regimens end up feeling lethargic.

-That’s because they haven’t ingested the proper nutrients and calories over a few days’ time.
+That’s because they haven’t consumed the proper nutrients and calories for a few days.

 “How is this going to clean out your gastrointestinal tract?”
-Dubost asks.
+Dubost asked.
 “There would be no fiber to help move things out.
-This is just a fad diet, or a quick fix.”
+This is just a fad diet or a quick fix.”

-“What do they mean by ‘detox’?” she asks.
+“What do they mean by ‘detox’?” she asked.
 “Getting rid of toxins from food?
 From the environment?
 Your body naturally cleanses itself.
 Your gastrointestinal tract, liver, and kidneys all help you detox.”

 She also points out that anyone who takes medication isn’t able to do so on an empty stomach, so fasting may not be the best choice.

 Drinking water is good for you.
-The most obvious benefit is it keeps you hydrated.
+The most obvious benefit is that it keeps you hydrated.

 First off, if adding lemon to your water helps you drink more, go ahead and do so, she noted.